TeenQuotes/api-documentation/README.md

 # Teen Quotes API
-All API require an **access_token**.
+All API calls to endpoints require an **access_token**.
 Check the authentication section to know how to get one.

 ## Authentication